Do We have A Story Crisis? Series

 Wars are good for the economy and bad for the ecology

 The wars came with the industrial revolution and causal connection between any conflicts was not a race or any other barrier it was the economic benefit.
-The industrial arms race came to a climax in the twentieth century and progressive global ecocide becomes absolute.
+The industrial arms race came to a climax in the twentieth century (Cold War now War On Terrorism) and progressive global ecocide becomes absolute.
 Mostly, until recently ecological damage has been underestimated or not seen important by environmentalists in history.
 Nevertheless, the cold war alone is probably the worst ecological disaster in humankind.

-An estimated landmass of 10-30 percent of all environmental degradation is caused by military-related actions and activities.
-Compare cost United Nations environmental program UNEP is struggling to keep its annual budget $100 million (during the following decade of the Rio Summit in 1992) while the global military spending is more than $2 billion a day.
+An estimated landmass of 10-30 per cent of all environmental degradation is caused by military-related actions and activities.
+Compare cost United Nations environmental program UNEP is struggling to keep its annual budget million (during the following decade of the Rio Summit in 1992) while the global military spending is more than billion a day.

-The annual military cost to society is more than $900 billion while the cost of saving the remaining hotspots of biological diversity is estimated to a total cost of more or less $5 billion.
-These 25 most fragile and uttermost important places could be saved with a cost of $5 million annually over the next ten years.
+The annual military cost to society is more than billion while the cost of saving the remaining hotspots of biological diversity is estimated at a total cost of more or less billion.
+These 25 most fragile and uttermost important places could be saved with a cost of million annually over the next ten years.
 What should be feared most is the loss of diversity rather than the overpopulation.